Please click on the green icons on the right of this page to see the websites about each of our individual museums.

 Sergeant Major Richard Wicken's pocket watch

 A pocket watch that was given to a soldier who served at Southsea Castle in the 1850s was donated to Portsmouth Museums & Records Service several years ago.
-It is now on display at the City Museum, in our permanent exhibition "No Place Like Pompey".
+It is now on display at Portsmouth City Museum (not at Southsea Castle), in our permanent exhibition "No Place Like Pompey".

 Sergeant Major Richard Wicken was “Master Gunner” at the Castle from 1852 until his retirement in 1857.
 At this time, Southsea Castle was the key to the defences of Portsmouth Harbour.
 All ships that wanted to enter the harbour had to pass by the Castle, following the deep-water channel.
 To fulfil its defensive role, the Castle was armed with many cannons, and the Master Gunner had responsibility for the guns.